 What's the make-up of your traveling group?

 Traveling with a group?
-Is it made up of people with different fitness ability, cycling experience and enthusiasm?
+Is it made up of people with different fitness abilities, cycling experience and enthusiasm?
 If so look for tours offering off-the-bike activities, different ride options or even days with optional rides.
 Yet again, e-bikes come to save the day for members concerned about keeping up with the rest of the group.

 Now that you have an idea of what to consider when looking for a bike tour you may be able to hone-in better on your destination and start searching with a more accurate vision of what fits your style.
 If you need any input or advice with your planning, we are here to help.
 Chat with us on our website or drop an email to our Travel Planning Experts.